JakeRyu/PaymentGateway/README.md

 By separating the software into layers and conforming to the dependency rules, a system becomes intrinsically testable.

-- Domain contains enterprise-wide reusable logic and types
+- Domain contains entities, value objects, enterprise-wide logic and exceptions
-- Application contains business-logic for use cases and types
+- Application contains interfaces to implement use case scenarios, command / queries, validators, exceptions
 - Infrastructure contains all external concerns
 - Presentation and Infrastructure depend only on Application
 - Infrastructure and Presentation components can be replaced with minimal effort